-WP 3.7 will provide the necessary mitigation of these issues by delivering (1) optimised sky-subtraction to preserve LSB structures on any spatial scale and (2) algorithms to mitigate shredding by de-blenders.
-This development work has been identified as a priority for the community (see LSST Galaxies Roadmap; Robertson et al. 2017) - without it a significant fraction of LSST's discovery space will remain untapped.
+WP 3.7 will provide the necessary mitigation of these issues by delivering optimised sky-subtraction that preserves LSB structures, regardless of spatial scale.
+This development work has been identified as a priority for the community (see LSST Galaxies Roadmap; Robertson et al. 2017) and the Rubin's Data Management Team.
+Without it a significant fraction of LSST's discovery space will remain inaccessible, significantly reducing the impact of LSST science and diminishing the scientific legacy of this unique survey.
 They are also unique UK contributions, with no LSST Project work in this area.